 What are the responsibilities and job description for the VISUAL OBSERVATION STAFF (VOS) - (Casual Relief) position at Cody Regional Health?

-JOB TITLE: Visual Observation Staff (VOS)
+JOB TITLE: Visual Observation Staff Float I (VOS Float-I)

 DEPARTMENT: VOS Float Pool